dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/captured-result-item.md

 # DSCapturedResultItem

-The `DSCapturedResultItem` class represents an item in a captured result, such as barcode, text line, detected quad, normalized image, raw image, parsed item, etc.
+The `DSCapturedResultItem` class represents an item in a captured result, such as barcode, text line, detected quad, normalized image, original image, parsed item, etc.

 ## Definition